jorisroovers/gitlint/docs/contributing.md

 ## Documentation
 We use [mkdocs](https://www.mkdocs.org/) for generating our documentation from markdown.

-To use it, do the following outside of the vagrant box (on your host machine):
+To use it:
 ```sh
 pip install -r doc-requirements.txt # install doc requirements
 mkdocs serve
 ```

-Then access the documentation website on your host machine on [http://localhost:8000]().
+Then access the documentation website on [http://localhost:8000]().

 ## Tools
 We keep a small set of scripts in the `tools/` directory: